Topological quantum field theory structure on symplectic cohomology: Appendix 2: Coherent orientations

 \subsection{Coherent orientations for Floer solutions}

 For TQFT operations we need coherent orientations using smooth maps $u:S \to \overline{M}$ on a punctured Riemann surface $S$ with prescribed parametrizations on the cylindrical ends (appropriately compactified with \emph{asymptotic circles} $S^1_a,S^1_b$ at the ends).
-We mimic the construction from symplectic field theory \cite{Bourgeois-Mohnke} which builds upon \cite[1.8]{Eliashberg-Givental-Hofer}.
+We mimic the construction of coherent orientations for symplectic field theory due to Bourgeois-Mohnke \cite{Bourgeois-Mohnke} which builds upon Eliashberg-Givental-Hofer \cite[1.8]{Eliashberg-Givental-Hofer}.